Protect Chimneys from Bees, Wasps & Birds - PEST UK

 Honeybees like to nest in dry cavities such as chimneys.
 However they are a huge nuisance, particularly as a colony can comprise several thousand bees.
 Not only will they be noisy but they can get into your home.
 Beeswax is a fire hazard so an open fire isn’t possible.
 If a gas appliance is venting into a chimney it can’t be used as the consequences could be fatal.

 A honeybee nest will live for many years unless you get rid of it.
-During the winter a honeybee nest will be semi-dormant but artificial heat and light may bring them out of hibernation and lead them into your home.
+During the winter it will be semi-dormant but artificial heat and light may bring the bees out of hibernation and lead them into your home.

-Why is it difficult to get rid of a honeybee nest from a chimney?
+Why is it difficult to get rid of a bee nest from a chimney?

-To completely eradicate a honeybee nest from a chimney is a difficult task.
-It can only be done when the nest is completely active and usually has to be carried out from the roof which requires two people with a roof ladder.
-PEST UK would prefer not to destroy any bees but, as a last resort, to remove bees and their nest from a chimney we may have to use insecticide.
-Not only does this destroy the bees in the chimney but it could contaminate bees from other colonies so it may be necessary to net the chimney to prevent insecticide contamination to other bees.
-The beeswax will need to be removed along with any debris from the nest as this is flammable so the chimney will need to be swept.
+To completely eradicate a bee nest from a chimney is a difficult task.
+It has to be done when the nest is completely active and usually can only be accessed from the roof, requiring two people with a roof ladder.
+As a last resort, PEST UK may have to use insecticide to destroy the bees.
+To prevent bees from other colonies being contaminated by the insecticide a net has to be placed over the chimney.
+Afterwards the chimney will need to be swept to remove beeswax and any debris from the nest as this is flammable.

 A wasp nest is easier to get rid of as it only lasts a year.
 During the winter you may see wasps coming out of a chimney from the old nest as queen wasps could be hibernating in there.

-How do we prevent bees & wasps from accessing a chimney?
+How to prevent honeybees and wasps from accessing a chimney

-Preventing bees and wasps getting into a chimney and establishing a nest in the first place is the most practical and bee-friendly solution.
-The best way is to install mesh at the top of the chimney.
-The mesh is fine enough to prevent bees and wasps from getting through it.
-We will also check that there are no other ways bees or wasps can access the chimney and seal any cracks in the masonry and leading surrounding the stack.
+Preventing honeybees getting back into a chimney after they have been removed is the most practical and bee-friendly solution.
+Honeybees will try to return to their nest or new honeybees and wasps will be attracted to any residual beeswax left in the chimney cavity.
+The best way is to install bee mesh at the top of the chimney which prevents access.
+PEST UK will also check that there are no other ways honeybees can access the chimney and will seal any cracks in the masonry and leading surrounding the stack.

-What problems are caused by a jackdaw’s nest in a chimney?
+What problems are caused by a jackdaw nest in a chimney?

-A jackdaw is the most likely bird to nest in a chimney and this causes lots of problems.
-They like to nest in chimneys and build their nests by pushing twigs down into the chimney pot until they are wedged tight.
+Jackdaws are the most likely birds to nest in a chimney.
+This causes lots of problems as they build their nests by pushing twigs down into the chimney pot until they are wedged tight.
 This can take a huge amount of twigs as lots fall down the chimney before a base is formed.

-Jackdaws can also fall down the chimney and land in the fireplace below, making a mess because the jackdaw disturbs soot in the chimney and dislodges twigs as it falls.
-It may also fly around the room in panic spreading soot onto the carpets and walls.
+A jackdaw can fall down the chimney and land in the fireplace below.
+As the bird falls it disturbs soot in the chimney and dislodges twigs as it falls, making a mess in the fireplace and also spreading soot onto the carpets and walls as it flies around the room in a panic.

 When a fireplace is disused and blocked up a jackdaw can get down the chimney and become trapped within the chimney breast.

-How do we prevent jackdaws and other birds from accessing a chimney?
+How to prevent jackdaws and other birds from accessing a chimney

 • Fitting a cowl or wire balloon to the top of the chimney pot stops jackdaws from gaining access

-• If the fireplace is disused and blocked up, the chimney pot can be capped although it may still need to let in air for ventilation
+• If the fireplace is disused and blocked up, the chimney pot can be capped although it will still need to let in air for ventilation

 • Bird Free repellent gel can be placed next to the chimney pot because it deters birds from the whole area